 |5 years+||9-10 hours||0 hours||No nap|

-Keep in mind these are just average baby sleep needs, so some will naturally fall below and some above.
-If your baby is sleeping a lot more, and you are concerned, you should talk to your doctor.
-Typically, your baby may just need a lot of sleep, but since that is less time to learn and play, you’ll want to make sure if your baby’s sleep needs are excessively high.
-If your baby is waking up a lot at night or taking short naps, these averages might feel very far-fetched and like a dream.
+Keep in mind that these are just average baby sleep needs, so some babies will naturally fall below these sleep amounts, and some above.
+If your baby is sleeping a lot more and you are concerned, you should talk to your doctor.
+Some babies may just need a lot of sleep, but since that is less time to learn and play, you’ll want to make doublecheck with your pediatrician if your baby’s sleep needs are excessively high.

-How much sleep your baby gets and whether your baby gets enough sleep will depend on quite a few factors including your diligence in keeping your baby on routine, providing the opportunity for enough sleep, and their personality / willingness to sleep.
-We can’t *make* our babies sleep, we can only provide the opportunity.
+How much sleep your baby gets and whether your baby gets enough sleep will depend on quite a few factors, including your diligence in keeping your baby’s routine, providing the opportunity for enough sleep, and your baby’s personality / willingness to sleep.
+We can’t *make* our babies sleep; we can only provide the opportunity.

 Here are a few tips to make sure your baby gets the sleep she needs:

 - Keep in mind the average amount of sleep appropriate for your baby’s age.

 - Know your specific baby’s average by logging your baby’s sleep for a week or two.

 - Don’t fall into the trap that later bedtime or keeping babies up longer will promote longer naps or better night sleep or waking later in the morning.
 Over-tiredness is the #1 reason babies take short naps, have more night-wakings, and wake earlier in the morning.
 Strange, but true.
 Consider reviewing our sample baby sleep and feeding schedules.